African vulture crisis: Southern Africa

-Southern Africa has the highest species diversity of vultures in the continent, comprising eight species which are the aforementioned Egyptian vulture, hooded vulture, white-backed vulture, white-headed vulture, Rüppell’s griffon vulture, lappet-faced vulture, palmnut vulture and the endemic Cape Vulture.
+Southern Africa has the highest species diversity of vultures in the continent, comprising nine species which are the aforementioned Egyptian vulture, bearded vulture, hooded vulture, white-backed vulture, white-headed vulture, Rüppell's griffon vulture, lappet-faced vulture, palmnut vulture and the endemic Cape Vulture.

 Whilst conservation action has been taking place in the region, the sporadic nature of poisonings and their large death count have dealt heavy blows to vultures in the region.

 A recent incident in Kruger National Park involved the poisoned carcass of an African buffalo somewhere in mid-August 2022.
 It was estimated that 104 White-backed vultures were fatally poisoned, while 20 were harmed.
 A hyena had also succumbed from the poisoning.
 It was believed that the poisoning was intentional to collect vulture parts.
 Currently, the number of white-backed vultures sits at about 7,500 individuals, down from a population that numbered tens of thousands.